Provider Authoring Guide¶

 Expose the exported control surface, not the whole trainer. |

-| Spatial / 3D world model | future scene or asset surfaces | Keep out of core until typed scene contracts exist. |
+| Spatial / 3D world model | future scene or asset surfaces | Keep out of core until typed planning-facing contracts exist. |

-| Physical AI infrastructure | generate, transfer, future data/eval adapters |
+| Physical AI infrastructure | future data/eval adapters | Model each stable planning-facing API as one capability. |

 | Embodied policy / VLA action model | policy, maybe paired with a score provider |